 In Oktober 1307 in the middle of the night, all the treasures of the Order of the Templars were stacked on wagons and later shipped on a fleet that vanished in the Gulf of Biscay a few days later.

 Even now people are searching for this enormous treasure, also called the Holy Grail.
 But there is no proof that this story is true.
-Facts are that the Order of the Templars was rich, very rich.
-And due to the fact that the Pope labeled them as a charity organization, they got gifts from very wealthy people, trying to pay of their sins.
+The facts are that the Order of the Templars was rich, very rich.
+And due to the fact that the Pope labeled them as a charity organization, they got gifts from very wealthy people, trying to pay off their sins.

 The Templars acted like a kind of bank for the European kings.
 The French King Phillip IV accused them of heresy and prosecuted them, trying to lose his loans and take the treasure.
 But when he opened their safe, nearly anything was there.
 All the treasures were shipped in time, and… vanished forever.
 And maybe this is a fairytale too.

 In the second half of the 17th century, pirates roamed the seas looking for pots of gold and jewelry treasure now and then.
 In those days the VOC (Dutch Trade Company) was very powerful and wealthy, getting spices in the Far East and shipping them to Europe.
 Other companies transported the gold and gemstones stolen by the Spanish and Portuguese Kings to Europe.

 You might say that these ships were ideal targets to hijack.
 A lot of adventurers wanting to make fast money hired or steeled themselves a ship and chased those vessels.
 When the royal vessels or the ships of the VOC were not protected by the marine, the pirates found them easy prey.
 And a lot of gold and jewelry treasure exchanged ownership.